 Baking is one of the key elements in the culinary world.
-No meal can be complete without bread or desert.
+No meal can be complete without bread or dessert.
 It has been a part of human culture even before the sugar rush started in the sixteenth century.
 Although baking culture evolved independently across the world the last few decades have seen unimaginable fusion in the baking art.
 Baking has been a steady career and will continue to be one as long as people love breaking freshly baked items.
 If you’re looking for the answer to Is baking a good career?
 The answer is a big scrumptious YES!

 Before we get into why baking is a great career choice let’s check out what baking actually means and what the prospects are.